-Process: NPFMC has developed Harvest Control Rules (HCR) which calls for specific management actions when reference points have been exceeded.
+Process: NPFMC has developed Harvest Control Rules (HCR), which calls for specific management actions when reference points have been exceeded.

-Current Status/Appropriateness/Effectiveness: The NPFMC management of flatfish stocks includes HCR based on the reference points described in the previous 2 clauses.
+Current Status/Appropriateness/Effectiveness: The NPFMC management of BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish stocks includes HCR based on the reference points described in the previous 2 clauses.
 This HCR triggers actions by managers to reduce catches when the stock is below B40% i.e. in Tier 3b between B40% and the lower limit specified in Tier 3c, or to set FOFL to 0 when the biomass is below the limit specified in Tier 3c.
 If the stock is determined to be below the MSST (defined as 1⁄2 of B35%), a rebuilding plan must be established to bring the biomass back to the BMSY level within a specified timeframe.
+A limit at B20% also exists, as stated in the FMPs: "For groundfish species identified as key prey of Steller sea lions (i.e., walleye pollock, Pacific cod, and Atka mackerel), directed fishing is prohibited in the event that the spawning biomass of such a species is projected in the stock assessment to fall below B20% in the coming year".
+Catch limits for the BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish stocks are based on the stock assessments and HCRs, and the HCRs have been successful in avoiding overfishing.

 Evidence Basis: The BSAI and GOA groundfish fishery management plans referenced above contain the details on the NPFMC precautionary approach, including the tier system, the HCR, and the limit and target reference points.
 Extensive analysis is conducted in each stock assessment to determine the current and projected biomass level relative to the reference points, and to advise on the various catch levels appropriate to the HCRs.
-At present, the stocks are all well above the MSST values (not overfished), and the current ABCs for GOA and BSAI flatfish were set based on the stocks being above B40% or BMSY, i.e. in Tier 3a and 1a.
+At present, the stocks are all well above the MSST values (not overfished), and the current ABCs for GOA and BSAI BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish were set based on the stocks being above B40% or BMSY, i.e. in Tier 3a.